hdShang/arxiv-daily/docs/cs-RO/2025-06-16/papers/250613761v1-prompting-with-the-future-open-world-model-predictive-control-with-i.md

 ---
 layout: default
-title: Prompting with the Future: Open-World Model Predictive Control with Interactive Digital Twins
+title: "Prompting with the Future: Open-World Model Predictive Control with Interactive Digital Twins"
 ---

 # Prompting with the Future: Open-World Model Predictive Control with Interactive Digital Twins